sscdelft/sscdelft.github.io/activities/_posts/2020-10-15-nonlinear-equations-day.md

 |14:25 - 15:10 | Non-Linear Equations in Power Flow: [Dr.ir.
 B. Sereeter]
 |15:35 - 15:45 | End

-One week before the workshop day, we will upload the title and the abstract of the talk.
+The abstract of all the talks can be found [here]({{ site.baseurl }}/images/2020-10-15-nonlinear-equations-day/Abstract_book.pdf).
 Please pay attention to our email and news on the website.
 We are looking forward to seeing you virtually at our event!

 Haven't join us?
 Send an email with your name and your research interest to us: SIAMSC-EWI@tudelft.nl.